 If the vehicle needed to stop or turn quickly to avoid an accident, sending data back and forth from the vehicle to the cloud to be processed would take too long.

 Edge computing brings cloud computing services to the vehicle, allowing the IoT sensors in the vehicle to process the data locally in real-time to avoid an accident.

-Red Hat’s edge computing solutions focus on making operations simpler through automated provisioning, management, and orchestration.
-We want to help you establish a common infrastructure that stretches across your workload needs (compute, storage, and network).
+Red Hat’s open source edge computing solutions focus on streamlining operations through automated provisioning, management, pre-defined configurations, and orchestration.
+We want to help you establish and optimize a common infrastructure that stretches across your compute, storage, and network needs.

-For building, deploying, and managing container-based applications across any infrastructure or cloud—including private and public datacenters, or edge locations—choose Red Hat OpenShift.
-It’s a container-centric, high-performance, enterprise-grade Kubernetes environment.
+Finally, Red Hat® OpenShift® is a Kubernetes platform to build, deploy, and manage container-based applications across any infrastructure or cloud—including private and public datacenters, or edge locations.